GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 # Single grid shallow water model in spherical coordinates.

-Here we attempt to give a fairly generic interface to a spherical coordinates shallow water model.
+Here we attempt to give a fairly simple and generic interface to a spherical coordinates shallow water model using a single grid.
+This is often convenient for simulating global-scale tsunami propagation.

 ## To compile and run the code